jiaming-wang/URDGN/README.md

 Run this code with more than 8G of GPU
 -------
 The source code is provided by https://github.com/XinYuANU/URDGN.
-Thanks for their work
+Thanks for their works.
 -------
 ### 1. move all images (train and test) to a folder and creat h5
 ### python create_YTC_xin.py